Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 \subsection{Review the reviewable}

 }

 As my analysis has shown, some types of scientific software are reviewable, but not reviewed today.
 Several scientific journals encourage authors to submit code along with their articles, but only a small number of very specialized journals (e.g., \href{https://computo.sfds.asso.fr/}{Computo}, the \href{https://journalofdigitalhistory.org/}{Journal of Digital History}, \href{https://rescience.github.io/}{ReScience C}) actually review the submitted code, which tends to be highly situated.
 Other journals, first and foremost the \href{https://joss.theoj.org/}{Journal of Open Source Software}, review software according to generally applicable criteria of usability and software engineerging practices, but do not expect reviewers to judge the correctness of the software nor the accuracy or completeness of its documentation.
-This would indeed be unrealistic in the standard journal reviewing process that asks a small number of individual researchers to evaluate, as volunteers and within short delays, submissions that are often only roughly in their field of expertise.
+This would indeed be unrealistic in the standard journal reviewing process that asks a small number of individual researchers to evaluate, as volunteers and within short delays, submissions that are often only roughly in their field of expertise and represent the work of large teams over many years.

-The first category of software that is reviewable but not yet reviewed is mature wide-spectrum software.
+The first category of software that is reviewable but not yet reviewed is stable wide-spectrum software, such as the GNU Scientific Library (see section \ref{gsl}).
 Reviewing could take the form of regular audits, performed by experts working for an institution dedicated to this task.
 In view of the wide use of the software by non-experts in its domain, the audit should also inspect the software's documentation, which needs to be up to date and explain the software's functionality with all the detail that a user must understand.
 Specifications would be particularly valuable in this scenario, as the main interface between developers, users, and auditing experts.
 For opaque software, formal specifications could even be made a requirement, in the interest of an efficient audit.
 The main difficulty in achieving such audits is that none of today's scientific institutions consider them part of their mission.

+The second category of reviewable software is transparent software, for which reviewing consists of mostly the same steps as the established practices of verification and validation: examining the output for well-known inputs and/or comparing to the outputs of alternative implementations of the same tasks.
+The missing step is the publication of reports about verification and validation processes performed by recognized independent experts.